Amplitude SQL: Getting started with Query

 Sharing and saving queries

-Like other Amplitude charts, you are able to export the results as a PNG, PDF, or CSV file by navigating to More > Export.
-You can also save your analysis and share it with your team or even add the visualizations you create to a dashboard in Amplitude.
+Export the results as a PNG, PDF, or CSV file by navigating to More > Export.
+You can also save your analysis and share it with your team, or even add the visualizations you create to a dashboard in Amplitude.

 Note